Click on the question to reveal the answer.

 The property owner may have had a revised FIRM or Engineering Study performed, and had them taken out of the floodplain.

-The lowest floor of conventional homes or the lowest structural frame of manufactured homes must be one (1) foot above the expected 100-year flood.
-The actual elevation requirement will be determined upon receipt of the building permit application or floodplain use permit.
+The lowest floor of conventional homes or the lowest structural frame of manufactured homes must be a minimum of one (1) foot above the expected 100-year flood if there is a known water surface elevation.
+The actual elevation requirement will be determined upon receipt of the building permit application or floodplain use permit and could be higher if the 100-year flood water surface elevation is not known.

-All structures must be setback from the primary bank of any watercourse, to protect from erosion.
+All structures must be setback from the primary bank of any watercourse to protect from erosion.
 The distance varies from 50' to 300', depending upon peak flow rate of the watercourse.
-Due to the volume of requests, the County will only determine elevation and erosion setbacks upon receipt of the building permit application.
+Due to the volume of requests, the County will only determine elevation and erosion setbacks upon receipt of a building permit application.

 If the property owner desires a smaller setback distance, they may hire a professional engineer to provide the County with justification.
-Or the professional engineer may provide a bank stabilization design, which may justify a smaller setback.
+Or the professional engineer may provide a bank stabilization design that may justify a smaller setback.

 Primary channel banks are the outer banks of the watercourse.
 In general, the base flood will fill the watercourse at least to the primary banks.
 Annual flows and small floods will sometimes incise a low-flow channel and create secondary banks.
 Building setbacks are measured from the primary banks.